Ora Egaro Jon: Critical response

 Those who played the role of 11 freedom fighters in this film are all freedom fighters but none of them are actors.
 So while the acting in other scenes is not that great, the battle scenes are realistic enough.

-In fact, this was one of the strengths and weaknesses of this film The actors of the film are all freedom fighters.
-So their actions and shots on the battlefield were every bit believable and realistic.
-But the lack of emotion and expression in proportion to the weakness and necessity of their dialogue as actors is quite noticeable.
-Also, the story slows down a bit in the middle of this almost two-hour film.
-In some cases, the director has added extra time, which otherwise would not have harmed the film.
-There was no climax throughout the whole movie.
+This was both a strengths and a weaknesses of this film The actors are all freedom fighters, so their actions and shots on the battlefield were largely believable and realistic.
+But the lack of emotion and expression relative to the weakness and necessity of their dialogue as actors is quite noticeable.
+The story also slows down a bit in the middle of this almost two-hour film.
+In some cases, the director added extra time, which otherwise would not have harmed the film.
+There was no climax throughout the whole film.
 The director must be said to have failed somewhat in creating the necessary excitement in directing the flow of events.
 But there was enough opportunity to create this tension or climax in the story.

 However, even 50 years after its release, the film is considered as a masterpiece.
 It has been selected for preservation by the Bangladesh Film Archive.

 Box office

 The film was a commercial success.
 It is known that within a week of the release, the production cost of the film had recovered.
+It grossed at the box office.